FudaWiki/fudawiki-files/hanafuda.md

 **Each individual [suit](/en/hanafuda/suits), said to represent a month of the year, is themed around a particular plant, and has its own distribution of card [types](/en/hanafuda/types).** For instance, the [![monthicon_1.png](/hanafuda/icons/monthicon_1.png =20x)Pine](/en/hanafuda/suits/pine) suit has one Bright card, one Poetry Ribbon, and two Chaff, whereas the [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow](/en/hanafuda/suits/willow) suit has one Bright, one Plain Ribbon, one Animal, and one Chaff.
 This asymmetrical suit structure is taken advantage of in many games, whose strategies revolve around capturing specific [*yaku*](/en/hanafuda/yaku) [役 - やく] of cards within and across types and suits.

 For a list of different hanafuda variations and how they differ from the standard pattern, see [Hanafuda Variations](/en/hanafuda/patterns).

+For the Korean version of hanafuda, see [Hwatu](/en/hanafuda/hwatu).

 For a list of games that may be played using hanafuda, see [Hanafuda Games](/en/hanafuda/games).